 - Be vigilant about items in the house and track when they are missing.

 - Keep an eye on your dog while they are playing with their toys or chewing on rawhide or bones.

 - Keep your dogs from scavenging through garbage and debris (outside and inside the house).

 If you have a naturally curious and playful cat that likes to explore, or if your cat has a history of eating things that could block up the intestinal tract, try "cat proofing" your house.
 Put items that your cat might eat in a secured drawer or cabinet, especially rubber bands, paper, wool, hair ties, or scrunchies — cats seem to have a particular love for hair accessories.
 Supervise your cat playing with small toys and then put them away when you aren't able to observe.
 If your cat likes to eat plants, you may need to prevent access to houseplants as well.

 To prevent bowel obstructions due to hairballs, there are a number of ways to manage their fur.
 Proper grooming especially if they are long-haired or shedding can go a long way toward keeping your cat's intestines clear of hairballs.
-If you are apprehensive about grooming your cat yourself, speak to our knowledgable vets about the grooming services offered at Houston County Animal Clinic.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.